ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 the file header of the generated `pwscf.dos`, this is determined in a simple way from the integrated density of states.
-It may be worth obtaining this from a separate calculation using a relatively small broadening if you're looking a metallic system, while for semiconductors and insulators you could find the maximum valence band state energy manually.
+It may be worth obtaining this from a separate calculation using a relatively small broadening if you're looking a metallic system (as we shall see later), while for semiconductors and insulators you could find the maximum valence band state energy manually.

 The directory `03_densityofstates` contains a python script that can be used to plot the shifted DOS with the integrated DOS.